 Learn how to make rich gravy with our step by step video.
 Our recipe shows you how easy it is to make gravy from scratch using delicious rested meat juices, cornflour and a stock cube.

 Learning how to make gravy is easy – but making a gravy that’s full of the delicious meat flavours you’ve cooked with requires a couple of extra crucial steps.
-If you’re feeling adventurous you can try making lamb gravy, beef gravy or turkey gravy following the same recipe but with different meat juices depending on what you have cooked for your roast.
-This gravy recipe will serve between 6-8 people so it's a perfect recipe if you have the whole family over for a roast.
+If you’re feeling adventurous, you can try making lamb gravy, beef gravy or turkey gravy following the same recipe but with different meat juices, depending on what you have cooked for your roast.
+This gravy recipe will serve between 6-8 people, so it’s a perfect recipe if you have the whole family over for a roast.
 And, it can be whipped up in just a few minutes just before you serve-up.
-The cornflour adds thickness to the gravy - and you can add as much as you like depending on your preference.
+The cornflour adds thickness to the gravy – and you can add as much as you like depending on your preference.
 Love a good roast dinner?
 Check out our recipes for the ultimate roast right here.